aglavic/genx/genx/README.txt

-This package contain GenX 3.3 a program to refine x-ray and neutron reflectivity as well as surface x-ray diffraction using differential evolution.
+This package contains GenX 3.4 a program to refine x-ray and neutron reflectivity as well as surface x-ray diffraction using differential evolution.
 It can also serve as a general fitting program.

 Support
 =======